The DATEDIF function calculates the difference between two days. You can return the difference in days, months, years, or combinations.

 Errors

-#NUM – The starting date is after the beginning date.
+#NUM – The starting date is after the beginning date, or input is a number that can’t be converted to a date.

 Purpose